-In this section, we provide numerical computations of problem (2.3) by means of a finite difference scheme [28], using a Crank-Nicholson for time integration, and Adams-Bashforth scheme for the nonlinear operator.
+In this section, we provide numerical computations of problem (2.3) by means of a finite difference scheme (Razvan and Gabriel [30]), using a Crank-Nicholson for time integration, and Adams-Bashforth scheme for the nonlinear operator.

-In [30], the following parameter values of model (2.3) were given:
+In Takahashi et al. [16], the following parameter values of model (2.3) were given: